-With the Costa Rican government-friendly stance on crypto, spiking adoption levels and growing crypto community, it’s no wonder that more and more crypto-based businesses are locating to the nation.
+With the Costa Rican government-friendly stance on crypto, spiking adoption levels, and growing crypto community, it’s no wonder that more and more crypto-based businesses are locating in the nation.
 We’ll take a brief look at who these projects are and what they are up to on the coasts and jungles of Costa Rica.

 For the crypto miners out there, Costa Rica also enjoys one of the largest renewable energy outputs in the world.
 Indeed, 90% of the power produced in the country comes from renewable sources and that makes mining significantly more profitable than other regions in the world.